InfuseAI/primehub-site/docs/guide_manual/admin-dataset.md

 ## Upload Server

-There is a new feature, `Upload Server`, introduced in type `pv` dataset from v2.0 above.
-A user can upload files to a type `pv` dataset volume via the upload server.
+`Upload Server` feature is introduced in type `pv` dataset that allows users to upload files to the type `pv` dataset volume via the upload server.

-When editing a created type pv dataset, `Enable Upload Server` toggle and `Regenerate Secret` button appear.
+When *editing* a created type pv dataset, `Enable Upload Server` toggle and `Regenerate Secret` button appear.

 ![](assets/dataset_pv_v2_upload_server.png)